Frequently Asked Questions about Recycled Plastic Products

 WRAP, who are an independent body funded by all 4 UK governments, work to find ways in which homes and businesses can recycled more effectively.

 They conducted a cost comparison study or a walkway constructed either in wood or recycled plastic with an obvious advantage shown for recycled plastic profiles over the lifetime of the walkway.

 These advantages will apply in any situation where the final product will be either occasionally or constantly exposed to the elements.

-Recycled Plastic Profiles come as Planks and Beams, Sleepers, Trusses, Tongue and Groove, Decking and Paving, Drainage and Ground Reinforcement Grids, a variety of landscaping and hard landscaping products, and specialist products for industrial applications.
+Recycled Plastic Profiles come as Planks and Beams, Sleepers, Trusses, Tongue and Groove, Decking and Paving, Drainage and Ground Reinforcement Grids, and a variety of hard landscaping products, and specialist products for industrial applications.

 Kedel's Recycled Plastic Lumber requires no maintenance, no painting, is vandal resistant and cannot be kicked through, and graffiti will wipe off with normal household cleaners.

 It will not rot, be eaten by animals or insects, has a life at least 5 times longer than treated wood, and yet resembles wood in appearance.